void

 Background

-Velká Polanka is not one hundred per cent identfied, but by analyzing the text and historical events we can conclude that the place in question is Vyšná Polianka north of Bardejov.
+Velká Polanka is not one hundred per cent identified, but by analysing the text and historical events we can conclude that the place in question is Vyšná Polianka north of Bardejov.
 Until 2 May 1915, when the Central Powers started their offensive by Gorlice and Tarnów, the front went very close to the village.
 The Russian 48th Infantry Division (HQ in Samara) held this section of the front at the time.
 The division was almost completely destroyed during the first week of May.

 Quote(s) from the novel